 It’s a region with a very strong identity, finding a host of different expressions.
 This makes it alive, captivating and exciting.

 In the vineyard, I’ve already mentioned that innovative producers are finding pockets of land in the folds of the hills where it is possible to make excellent wine to compete with the classico zone.
 The traditional pergola Veronese trellising system is being challenged by guyot.
-While this was introduced a while back (some 100-150 years), today it is gaining traction.
-Maybe the bunches are less exposed to sunburn, something to be considered with global warming.
+While this was introduced a while back (some 100-150 years), today opinions seem divided.
+It’s cheaper to manage as most of the work can be mechanised, but the bunches can be over exposed to sunburn, something to be considered with the heatwaves of climate change.

 And in the winery – well of course we have the ‘new’ ripasso style, which was ratified with its own DOC in 2010.

 I seems I am not alone in finding the ripasso style engaging.
 It’s been an unexpected success for the region and sales have eclipsed those of Amarone which accounts for about 25%.
 Recioto is minuscule – just 0.5%.
-There are now copy cat ripassos – Puglia is having a go, but with less success.
+There are now copy cat ripassos – Puglia is having a go and capturing the slice of the market with a cheaper version.

 Just to recap on the process – the bottom 10-15% of the tank of Amarone or Recioto is kept and a Valpolicella is added or re-passed over this juicy debris, which may restart a fermentation, depending on the sugar levels in the skins.
 It stays here for a minimum of 3 days, but up to 2 to 3 weeks, being careful with the extraction, for the tannins taken from the wet marc could be quite aggressive..